Industry Insiders Believe 2016 Will be a Big Year for Telemedicine Research and Services

 “2016 is the time for telehealth,” said Nathaniel Lacktman, a partner at Foley and Lardner who specializes in telehealth technologies.

-Telemedicine research and the resulting telemedicine products is expected to help increase the number of patients using such services from 350,000 in 2013 to an astounding 7 million in 2018.
+Telemedicine research and the resulting telemedicine products are expected to help increase the number of patients using such services from 350,000 in 2013 to an astounding 7 million in 2018.
 With lofty expectations like these, industry insiders believe 2016 could be the year telemedicine trends really pop.